ansible/ansible/rst/faq.rst

 in any language as long as they return JSON.
 Ansible's API, of course, is heavily inspired by Func.
 Some features, like delegation hierarchies, are not supported, but Ansible does have an async mode.
-Ansible also adds a configuration management and multinode orchestration layer that Func didn't have.
+Ansible also adds a configuration management and multinode orchestration layer (:doc:`playbooks`) that Func didn't have.

 vs Puppet?
 ++++++++++